This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. For more information, please visit my Privacy Policy.

 Tradition, Tradition!

 A Festive Challah can really fit any occasion.
-For this time of year, it is tradition to make round challah for Rosh Hashanah, the Jewish new year.
+For a Rosh Hashanah challah, it is tradition to make round challah.
 Why?
 We may never know the exact reason this tradition came to be, but some theories include that it represents

 • no end in a year for a wish of blessings;